jes/scamp-cpu/doc/SYSCALLS.md

 ### -5: BADFD

-File descriptor not allocated.
+File descriptor not allocated, or requested operation not available on this fd.

-### -6: NOWRITE

-The given fd is not writable.

-### -7: NOREAD

-The given fd is not readable.

-### -8: NOSEEK

-The given fd is not seekable (e.g. it's a serial port).